Frequently Asked Questions

 Click on the question to see the answer.

 Where will I be able to practice?
 What areas of Michigan are considered "underserved" and are "eligible" areas for doctors to work in once graduated?

 Of Michigan's 83 counties, 75 have at least partial designation as a primary health professional shortage area (HPSA).
 To determine if a practice site is in an underserved area, use the tools here https://data.hrsa.gov/tools/shortage-area.
 Using the HPSA Find tool, you can filter by specialty.
-While some details are still being worked out, MIDOCs will be using the HRSA designations to define "underserved" areas.
+MIDOCs uses the HRSA designations to define "underserved" areas.
 Specific practice sites within those areas will need to be approved (or "qualified") by MIDOCs prior to selecting a location for your service commitment.
-There will be many options, and we will work diligently to find a practice site that's a good fit for you and also meets the program requirements.
+Read more about Practice Site requirements here https://www.michigandocs.org/service-obligation.

 Will the salary be competitive or reduced for the two-year commitment in an underserved area?